PICurv 0.1.0

 • solver.yml describes numerical strategy.

-• monitor.yml describes logging and I/O behavior.
+• monitor.yml describes logging, diagnostics, profiling, and I/O behavior.

 • post.yml describes post-processing outputs.